 Series resistors R17 and R18 affect output voltage at J6 and J7.
-The designer needs to take the voltage divider law into account for their load impedance and R17/R18.
-When a designer monitors the output at TP1 and TP3 using a high-impedance differential probe, the default gain is 8.
+Designers need to take the voltage divider law into account for their load impedance and R17/R18.

 Figure 3-1.
 Default Configuration Operation

 3.2 Single Supply Operation